 Days, months, and years had passed.
 I’m so grateful that I had to go through that stage of my life.
 I’m stronger, live independently, learn how to appreciate what I have, and learn to be more grateful and contented.
 Everything has a reason behind it.

 Story#2 – Seeing the Good at Work.

-After a week of not sending the report, a supervisor approached me.
-He asked me why ‘the report’ is not being sent.
-I politely replied, “Yes, it is being sent daily by a colleague.”
-To my surprise, the supervisor said that he knew, but he preferred if I am the one who is sending it because of benefits A-B-C-D. Aside from him, a manager-on-duty told me the same.
-She said my graphs are better and informative.
-Another supervisor said she even uses my report for her daily and weekly huddles with her team.
+A supervisor approached me after a week of not sending the report.
+He inquired as to why ‘the report’ had not been sent.
+“Yes, it is sent daily by a colleague,” I politely replied.
+To my surprise, the supervisor stated that he was aware but preferred that I send it because of benefits A-B-C. Aside from him, a manager on duty confirmed this.
+My graphs, she claims, are better and more informative.
+Another supervisor stated that she uses my report daily and weekly team meetings.
 My heart was overjoyed and, at the same time, stunned!
-I thought that no one bothers to look at the report.
+I thought that no one bothered to read my report.

-My experience has taught me that overthinking and immediately stimulating to a negative conclusion shouldn’t be our focus when we don’t see immediate positive results.
+My experience has taught me that we shouldn’t overthink and jump to a negative conclusion when we don’t see immediate positive results.
 We should always be patient and see the good in everything.